restatedev/examples/typescript/patterns-use-cases/README.md

 But Restate's durable building blocks make it easy to implement a service that does this for us.
 And uses the guarantees Restate gives to make sure tasks get executed reliably.

+We use the following Restate features to implement the cron service:
+- **Durable timers**: Restate allows the schedule tasks to run at a specific time in the future.
+Restate ensures execution.
+- **Task control**: Restate allows starting and cancelling tasks.
+- **K/V state**: We store the details of the cron jobs in Restate, so we can retrieve them later.

 This example implements two cron services:
 - Basic Cron Service: A simple cron service that executes a tasks based on a cron expression.
 - Advanced Cron Service: A cron service that executes tasks based on a cron expression and lets you cancel jobs and retrieve information about them.